jeanwsr/mokit-doc-mdbook/src/chap4-6.md

 from lo import gen_no_using_density_in_fch gen_no_using_density_in_fch('ben.fch', 1)
 ```
-where 1 means reading density from “Total SCF Density” section.
+where 1 means reading density from "Total SCF Density" section.

 ## 4.6.19 gen_cf_orb
 Generate Coulson-Fischer orbitals using GVB natural orbitals from a GAMESS .dat file.
 The Coulson-Fischer orbitals are non-orthogonal and the GVB natural orbitals are orthogonal, so this module actually performs an orthogonalnon-orthogonal orbital transformation.
 This transformation requires the information of GVB pair coefficients so currently only the GAMESS .dat file is accepted while the .fch file is not supported.
 An example is shown below